yannick-lc/yannick-lc.github.io/docs/about.md

 ### How much do you make?
 Wow, you're not afraid to ask direct questions.
 I may write a blog post about this topic one of these days.
 -->

+### How can I make sure I don't miss the next blog post?

+You can follow me on [Twitter](https://x.com/yannlecac) or [LinkedIn](https://www.linkedin.com/in/lecacheux/).
+I sometimes write about machine learning there as well.

 ### Can I hire you as a consultant?